electron/website/docs/latest/tutorial/code-signing.md

 Electron's ecosystem favors configuration and freedom, so there are multiple ways to get your application signed and notarized.

-### `electron-forge`
+### Using Electron Forge

 If you're using Electron's favorite build tool, getting your application signed and notarized requires a few additions to your configuration.
 [Forge](https://electronforge.io) is a collection of the official Electron tools, using [`electron-packager`], [`electron-osx-sign`], and [`electron-notarize`] under the hood.

-Let's take a look at an example configuration with all required fields.
+Let's take a look at an example `package.json` configuration with all required fields.
 Not all of them are required: the tools will be clever enough to automatically find a suitable `identity`, for instance, but we recommend that you are explicit.

 ```json title="package.json"
 {